Jonathan LaPook: Journalism

 In 2006, LaPook joined anchor Katie Couric at the "CBS Evening News" as Medical Correspondent.
 In 2013, he was named Chief Medical Correspondent for CBS News, appearing regularly on CBS Mornings," the "CBS Evening News" CBS Radio, and CBS News Streaming.
 He has interviewed patients, healthcare providers, researchers, thought-leaders, and government officials, including President Obama twice, in an attempt to provide insight and perspective on a wide range of health and medical subjects.

 Education

-In 2014, LaPook founded The Empathy Project at NYU Langone Medical Center, whose premise is that a good interpersonal relationship between patient and caregiver is critical to excellent medical care.
+In 2013, LaPook founded The Empathy Project at NYU Langone Medical Center, whose premise is that a good interpersonal relationship between patient and caregiver is critical to excellent medical care.
 The Empathy Project seeks to promote a culture of empathy in medicine—to educate patients to expect and demand it, and to train healthcare providers to be more humane and effective.
-It will bring together leaders in medicine, technology and entertainment, and create short films that will highlight important issues between patient and medical caregiver.
+It has brought together leaders in medicine, technology and entertainment, and create short films that will highlight important issues between patient and medical caregiver.